sayaleej/Hierarchical-Bayesian-Data-Analysis/README.md

 ## Project Overview
 This project analyzes power consumption data collected from multiple zones over time to understand how environmental factors and temporal patterns affect electricity usage.
 A Bayesian hierarchical regression model was developed using the `brms` package in R, incorporating predictors like temperature, humidity, month, weekend indicator, and zone-level random effects.

+## 📂 Project Structure

+Here's how everything is organized:

+- 📂Data : Contains all the data files. (raw, cleaned, outliers etc.)
+- 📂R : Contains all the code files.
+(01_Data_cleaning.R , 02_EDA.R , 03_Bayesian_Hierarchical_Model.R)
+- 📂plots: All the plots generated from the R scripts
+- Detailed Report
+- README.md

 ## Dataset
 - Source: UCI Machine Learning Repository (provide link)
 - Description: Hourly power consumption data from three different zones along with weather and temporal features.